sumeetgajjar/CS7610-F20/lab1/REPORT.md

 suite contains various test cases to simulate multiple senders, dropping and delaying of messages.
 All the case are listed under [Test Cases](README.md#Test-Cases) section in README.md.

-Each test case invokes a `MulticastSuite.__test_wrapper` method, and simulates various cases by passing the corresponding argument.
+Each test case invokes the `MulticastSuite.__test_wrapper` method, and simulates various cases by passing the corresponding argument.
 E.g. `drop_rate` is passed to simulate dropping messages, `delay` is passed to simulate message delays, so on and so forth.
 The `MulticastSuite.__test_wrapper` method starts docker containers for each host mentioned in the `hostfile`.
 After starting all the docker containers, it tails the container logs until the expected number of messages are delivered.
 Once all the messages are delivered to all processes, the delivery order of messages across all processes is asserted with each other.
 If delivery order of any message is different for any process, then the test case fails.

+### Implementation issues
+- Reliable delivery of messages using UDP: solved using `ContinuousSender<T>`
+- How does sender know that `SeqMessage` is received?: solved by introducing `SeqAckMessage`
+- Testing the MulticastService: solved using `MulticastSuite` test suite

 # Chandy Lamport Snapshot Algorithm